decentraland/decentraland-ecs-utils/README.md

 - `layer`: Layer of the Trigger, useful to discriminate between trigger events.
 You can set multiple layers by using a `|` symbol.
 - `triggeredByLayer`: Against which layers to check collisions
 - `onTriggerEnter`: Callback when an entity of a valid layer enters the trigger area
-- `onTriggerExit`: Callback when an entity of a valid layer leaves the trigger area
+- `onTriggerExit`: Callback function for when an entity of a valid layer leaves the trigger area
-- `onCameraEnter`: Callback when the player enters the trigger area
+- `onCameraEnter`: Callback function for when the player enters the trigger area
-- `onCameraExit`: Callback when the player leaves the trigger area
+- `onCameraExit`: Callback function for when the player leaves the trigger area
-- `enableDebug`: When true makes the trigger area visible for debug purposes.
+- `enableDebug`: When true, makes the trigger area visible for debug purposes.

-It exposes the following property:

-- `enabled`: Set trigger as enabled or disabled

 The following example creates a trigger that changes its position randomly when triggered by the player.